 That change in my day-job was becoming Assistant Provost for Equality, Diversity and Inclusion (EDI) at Imperial College.
 Strictly, this new role had started in October 2017 but 2018 was the year in which it really began to take shape.
 After an extensive consultation, drafting and re-drafting process involving a great many people, I published the university’s first EDI Strategy.
 This has a substantial action plan attached which means that we have set quite a few balls rolling, including revision of our policies on sexual harassment, signing up to the Race Equality Charter, re-vamping our approach to supporting LGBTQ+ staff and students, and trying to ensure that support for disabled staff and students is as consistent and mainstreamed as possible.
 These are still rolling and several of them threatened to outrun me.
 In combination with teaching and departmental duties, this made the final third of the year a lot more stressful than I would have liked.

 Stress is life’s way of telling you you’ve reached your limits.
 You might think someone well into middle age would know his limits, but I’m still triangulating.
-The problem is partly that the challenges of EDI are numerous and incompletely defined – we are talking about culture change after all, and the dismantling of often contentious barriers to inclusion – and partly that I have an over-developed tendency to under-estimate how long it takes to get things done.
+The problem is partly that the challenges of EDI are numerous and incompletely defined – we are talking about culture change after all, and the dismantling of often contentious barriers to inclusion.
+But it also arise partly because I have an over-developed tendency to under-estimate how long it takes to get things done.
 For the sake of my sanity I aim (with the help of some management coaching) to discipline myself and my work-schedule for the coming year.
 But even as I write this I can hear the faint sound of laughter in the distant reaches of my mind.
 Wish me luck.

 The final new beginning for me in 2018 was becoming chair of the steering group of the San Francisco Declaration on Research Assessment (DORA), a six-year-old initiative aiming to eliminate the dependency on crude metrics that has taken hold within academia.
 DORA, which has long been close to my heart, was granted a new lease of life this year thanks to support from a number of funders and publishers.
 We launched a new web-site in February, published a roadmap in June outlining our immediate priorities, and convened the first meeting of our new international advisory board in October.
 The initiative is gathering momentum alongside other moves to reform research evaluation by funders, learned societies, and research institutions (many of them highlighted on the DORA Good Practices page).

 DORA got a significant boost in the announcement of Plan S, the radical and controversial European project to accelerate the uptake of open access publishing.
-Plan S recognises that academic obsession with journal prestige is an impediment to the development of cost-effective open access outlets for publicly-funded research and scholarship and is insisting that implementation of DORA or DORA-like principles has to go hand in hand with publishing innovations designed to increase the accessibility of published research.
-Much discussed and argued about here and elsewhere (and currently under consultation), you can expect Plan S to feature on this blog in 2019, though I will be treading a careful line, since DORA is a wholly independent organisation and has no official position on Plan S.
+Plan S recognises that academic obsession with journal prestige is an impediment to the development of cost-effective open access outlets for publicly-funded scholarship and is insisting that implementation of DORA or DORA-like principles has to go hand in hand with publishing innovations designed to increase the accessibility of new research findings.
+Much discussed and argued about here and elsewhere (and currently under consultation), you can expect Plan S to feature on this blog in 2019, though I will be treading a careful line, since DORA is a wholly independent organisation and has no official position on the initiative.

 I can still feel the grip of these endings and beginnings.
 There is more to say on each but that will do for now.
 As well as being a pause for thought at the year’s end, this post was an attempt to get a writing muscle that had been idle too long back into action.
 The idea of the blog being a place to think out loud in public retains it appeal and although this one had been in danger of falling dormant, I hope to clear the time in 2019 for a re-awakening and a new beginning.